 Since Philips Sonicare for Kids is an F.D.A. regulated medical device, the product couldn’t just claim to work.
 As all Philips Sonicare toothbrushes have strong clinical claims, we needed to provide supporting evidence that our companion application would add meaningful value regarding engagement levels.
 A robust research plan, including per-user analytics, was required to provide the proof and traceability for their marketing claims.

 We partnered with the Philips Sonicare team to identify, design, and build the best product experience possible.
-This started with identifying what would truly motivate our audience, which we identified through several rounds of contextual interviews in participants’ homes, early prototypes, and concept tests, real-time data analytics, and even visits to multiple dentist offices, to ensure professional feedback was incorporated product’s value proposition.
+This started with identifying what would truly motivate our audience, which we identified through several rounds of contextual interviews in participants’ homes, early prototypes, and concept tests, real-time data analytics, and even visits to multiple dentist offices, to ensure professional feedback was incorporated into the product’s value proposition.

 Through this, we were able to identify a very powerful insight.
 It turns out that while most kids turn brushing into a battle, they actually don’t dislike it.
 In fact, the feeling of a clean mouth is extremely motivating to them.
 They simply don’t like to stop what they are doing, or don’t want to do what follows brushing teeth (going to bed, for example), so it becomes a stall tactic.